easolhq/easolhq.github.io/docs/reference/tags/cache_tag/index.md

 ```
 {% endraw %}

-# Extra Params

-* `expires_in:` Passing an integer of seconds before the cache expires.
+## Cache keys
-* `cache keys` Any number of variables can be passed into the cache as keys.
+Any number of variables can be passed into the cache as keys.
+A change to one of these keys will invalidate the cache regardless of when the next expiry is due.